-Acceptable Proof of Timely Filing

-Acceptable proof of timely filing includes, but is not limited to any one item or combination of:
+Acceptable Proof of Timely Filing - Acceptable proof of timely filing includes, but is not limited to any one item or combination of:

-- EOB issued by Molina Healthcare; - Provider statements/ledgers indicating the original submission date as well as all follow-up attempts; - Dated copy of Molina Healthcare correspondence referencing the claim (correspondence must be specific to the referenced claim); - Other carrier's EOB when Molina Healthcare is the secondary payor (one [1] year from the date of service); - Other carrier's EOB when submitted to the wrong carrier (ninety [90] days); and - Documentation of inquiries (calls or correspondence) made to Molina Healthcare for followup that can be verified by Molina Healthcare.
+- EOB issued by Molina Healthcare; - Provider statements/ledgers indicating the original submission date as well as all follow-up attempts; - Dated copy of Molina Healthcare correspondence referencing the claim (correspondence must be specific to the referenced claim); - Other carrier's EOB when Molina Healthcare is the secondary payor (one [1] year from the date of service); - Other carrier's EOB when submitted to the wrong carrier (ninety [90] days); and - Documentation of inquiries (calls or correspondence) made to Molina Healthcare for follow- up that can be verified by Molina Healthcare.

-Claim Edits
+I. Claim Edits

-Molina Healthcare is contracted with HealthCare Insight (HCI) to perform prepayment claim audits.
+Molina Healthcare with external vendors performs prepayment claim audits.
 HCI uses Medicare (i.e., CMS) claim edits and other industry standard coding guidelines (i.e., Current Procedural Terminology (CPT) & Health Care Procedure Coding System (HCPCS) to ensure proper handling of claims.

-Claim Submission
+J. Claim Submission